mstksg/inCode/copy/entries/advent-gol.md

 (A lot of examples with symmetries look nice here, such as [spiral galaxy][] up to 6D and [bulls-eye][]; the alternating symmetries of [broken bar code][] look nice too!
-But honestly, at higher-dimensions, almost any input ends up generating appealing gradients, like [glider][] and [my own input][owninput])
+But honestly, at higher-dimensions, almost any input ends up generating appealing gradients, like [glider][] and [my own assigned input][owninput])

-Play around with it, it's the big finale! :D  You can move all the way up to 10D; some computers might struggle, but on my lower-end cell phone it seems to run in less than a second.
+Play around with it, it's the big finale! :D  You can move all the way up to 10D; some older devices may struggle, but on my lower-end cell phone it seems to run in less than a second.
 If you mouse-over a cell, the text box will show all of the slice cosets where that xy cell is alive in (the "coset stack").
 If you click on a cell, your selection will "lock" on that `<x,y>` coordinate as you change dimensions and time.

 Some interesting things you might notice: